-The Hague Convention, the European Convention and the Revised Brussels II Regulation (“Brussels IIa”) are all based on a system of Central Authorities.
-Each member country appoints a Central Authority which functions as the contact point for all applications under the Conventions or the Revised Brussels II Regulation.
+The Hague Convention and the European Convention are based on a system of Central Authorities.
+Each member country appoints a Central Authority which functions as the contact point for all applications under the Conventions.
 The Central Authority for Northern Ireland is:The International Child Abduction Unit

 Operational Policy Branch

 Northern Ireland Courts and Tribunals Service

 45 Oxford Street

 - Operation of the conventions

 - Hague Convention countries

 Abduction cases are covered by articles 3 and 8 of the Hague Convention on the Civil Aspects of International Child Abduction.
 They are divided into incoming and outgoing cases.
 Incoming cases are those in which a child is abducted from a Convention Country into Northern Ireland and outgoing cases are those in which a child is abducted from Northern Ireland to another Convention Country.